mramshaw/NoteM/README.md

 ## To Do

-The following sections cover Application improvements (Android & iOS), General improvements not specifically related to the application, Google Play Store / Android improvements (i.e. Android only) and Apple App Store / iOS improvements (i.e. iOS only).
+The following sections cover:

+1. Application improvements (Android & iOS)
+2. General improvements not specifically related to the application
+3. Google Play Store / Android improvements (i.e. Android only)
+4. Apple App Store / iOS improvements (i.e. iOS only)

 #### To Do (Application)